marcluettecke/data_science_engineering_blog_post/write_up.md

 result
 ```

 So, this it is.
 We are done.
-We have found an optimal model to predict students' passing or not passing based on the two exam scores.
+We have found an optimal model to predict students' passing or failing based on the two exam scores.
 But wait, how well are we doing?
 We will need a predictor function to run on the test data set to determine that:

 ```python
 def predict(theta, X):